Israel in the Eurovision Song Contest 2007: Background

-The Israeli national broadcaster, Israel Broadcasting Authority (IBA) had been in charge of the nation's participation in the contest since its debut in 1973.
-IBA confirmed Israel's participation in the contest on 10 October 2006.
-To select the Israeli entry for 2007, IBA conducted an internal selection to select the artist that would represent Israel and a national final to select the song for the artist.
+As part of its duties as participating broadcaster, IBA organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+IBA confirmed its participation in the 2007 contest on 10 October 2006.
+To select its entry for 2007, it conducted an internal selection to select the artist that would represent Israel and a national final to select the song for the artist.